arsidtarune/forestfire-project/README.md

     Have an Account: Most API providers require you to have an account with them before they'll allow you to generate an API key.

-Log In: Log in to your account on the API provider's website.
+1.Log In: Log in to your account on the API provider's website.
-Navigate to API/Credentials: Locate the section dedicated to API keys, credentials, or tokens within your account.
+2.Navigate to API/Credentials: Locate the section dedicated to API keys, credentials, or tokens within your account.
-Create or Generate: Follow the instructions on the page to create or generate a new API key.
+3.Create or Generate: Follow the instructions on the page to create or generate a new API key.
-Save the Key: Once created, you'll be shown the key, which you'll need to copy and store securely, as you won't be able to view it again after closing the page.
+4.Save the Key: Once created, you'll be shown the key, which you'll need to copy and store securely, as you won't be able to view it again after closing the page.